emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 ### Unintended Side Effects {#oops}

-The above description has issues which were only discovered after TEAP had been widely implemented, following draft publications of this document.
+The above descriptions have issues which were only discovered after TEAP had been widely implemented, following draft publications of this document.
 These issues need to be documented in order to enable interoparable implementations.